 There is a long queue and annual cap for the Australia Remaining Relative Visa (Subclass 115).
-The processing time may take years before a visa is allocated.
+The processing time may take years (normally in excess of 30 years or more) before a visa is allocated.
 This is an offshore visa and the visa applicant must not be in Australia when applying and when the visa is granted (click here to learn more about onshore equivalent).

 This is a permanent visa and if granted, it is valid for 5 years from the date of grant (click here to learn more about RRV 155 visa).

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you decide if you are eligible to sponsor your last remaining relative (click here to find out how an immigration lawyer or registered migration agent can help you).
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you decide if you are eligible to sponsor your last remaining relative (click here to find out how an immigration lawyer or registered migration agent can help you).
 You may also refer to our FAQs for answers regarding visa application or visa cancellation by clicking here.

 041 222 4020 or WeChat: AUDvisa